Health Related Resources

 Medical Equipment Resources

-Alberta aids to daily living – The Alberta Aids to Daily Living (AADL) program helps Albertans with a long-term disability, chronic illness or terminal illness to maintain their independence at home, in lodges or group homes by providing financial assistance to buy medical equipment and supplies.
+Alberta aids to daily living – The Alberta Aids to Daily Living (AADL) program helps Albertans with a long-term disability, chronic/terminal illness to maintain their independence at home, in lodges or group homes by providing financial assistance to buy medical equipment and supplies.
 An assessment by a health care professional determines the equipment and supplies that an Albertan can receive through this program.
 Covered equipment include breast prostheses, among many others.

-- You may be eligible for benefits through AADL if you are an Alberta resident with a valid Alberta Health Care Insurance Plan card, if you require assistance because of a long-term disability, chronic illness or terminal illness.
+- You may be eligible for benefits through AADL if you are an Alberta resident with a valid Alberta Health Care Insurance Plan card, if you need assistance because of a long-term disability, chronic illness or terminal illness.

 - Once assessed by an AADL authorizer, clients will be provided with a list of up to 3 AADL approved vendors from which to obtain medical equipment or supplies.

-- You must purchase your medical equipment or supplies from an approved AADL vendor
+- You must purchase your medical equipment or supplies from an approved AADL vendor.

 For more information, click here.